-Twenty small sherds of Middle Saxon Ipswich ware were submitted for fabric examination in thin section under the petrological microscope.
-In the hand-specimen the majority of the samples show little variation in basic colour, and are usually a darkish grey throughout (between Munsell 5YR 5/1 - 2.5Y N4/).
-However, one of the Treasury sherds has a reddishtinge to it (IX-205) and another has a black surface (205.5).
-Macroscopic examination under the binocular microscope (X20) showed that all the sherds are in a hard sandy fabric containing frequent inclusions of quartz grains.
-In the case of the samples from Cox Lane (AM Lab.
-No.755627) and Vernon Street, Ipswich, and those from Rickinghall, the quartz grains noticeably protrude through the surfaces of the sherds, giving rise to the term 'pimply' Ipswich ware (Hurst, 1959, 14).
+A number of sherds of Middle Saxon Ipswich-type ware from various find-sites were submitted for fabric examination in thin section under the petrological microscope.
+In the hand-specimen the majority of the samples show little variation in basic colour, and are usually a darkish grey throughout (between Munsell 5YE 5/1 - 2.5Y N4/).
+However, one of the Treasury sherds has a reddish tinge to it (IX-205) and another has a black surface (205.5).
+Macroscopic examination under the binocular microscope (x20) showed that all the sherds are in a hard sandy fabric containing frequent inclusions of quartz grains.
+In the case of the samples from Castor, Cox Lane (AM Lab. no. 755627) and Vernon Street, Ipswich, and those from Rickinghall and Treasury (78.1), the quartz grains noticeably protrude through the surfaces of the sherds, giving rise to the term 'pimply' Ipswich ware (Hurst, 1959, 14).